Caroline1123/tech-talks-caroline/README.md

     - An intro to the notion of API's and to the power of REST API's.

 - VS Code tips and tricks :
     - Talking about useful shortcuts, debugging tool, snippets.
+No folder for that one as it was a live demo ! :-)

 - The IoT :
     - Explaining the Internet of Things (how it works, how it shapes the world around us .. ).